A Good Man - Cover

 Chapter 4: There's No Rule Against It

-I woke earlier than usual on Tuesday morning having not had the best night’s sleep.
-Strange dreams which, as dreams do, faded so quickly that I couldn’t recall what had been so strange about them.
+I woke up earlier than usual on Tuesday morning, after not having had the best night’s sleep.
+Strange dreams, which, as dreams often do, faded so quickly that I couldn’t recall what was so strange about them.
 I think they may have been about Clarissa.
-I may have kissed her.
-In the middle of the school canteen with everyone standing round watching, pointing and laughing.
+I may have kissed her in the middle of the school canteen, with everyone standing around watching, pointing, and laughing.

-So when I sat down at our usual table at lunchtime to wait for Kevin and Billy, I was shocked when a voice behind me said, “This seat is free, right.
+So, when I sat down at our usual table at lunchtime to wait for Kevin and Billy, I nearly fell out of my chair when a voice behind me said, “This seat is free, right?
 It’s usually just the three of you.”

 I turned my head and gave Clarissa what was fast becoming my default expression when she spoke to me—wide-eyed and open-mouthed bewilderment.